kubernetes/contributor-site/content/en/blog/2026/publishing-images-to-registry-k8s-io/index.md

 - `registry.k8s.io/images/k8s-staging-<project>/images.yaml` (the promotion
   target),
 - `registry.k8s.io/manifests/k8s-staging-<project>/promoter-manifest.yaml`.

+The `promoter-manifest.yaml` file stores credentials and other registry metadata, while `images.yaml` stores the image data.
+The `OWNERS` file lets more project members approve new images for promotion.

 For the first promotion, include the digest and tag entries for the staging images in `images.yaml`, and get `/lgtm` from a SIG lead.
 For later releases,